jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter1.md

 In the example application we have the adapters you can see in Figure 3.

-Then, more adapters could be added if we want or if the requirements change.
-For example, imagine users need to access the appliation from a mobile app.
-We could add REST API adapters.
+Then, more adapters could be added if we needed to.
+For example, if requirements change and users were allowed to access the application from a mobile app, we could add REST API adapters.

 ___Design alternatives for the driver side:___

 I've chosen the design of Figure 4 for showing how to implement an application with multiple driver ports, adapters and actors, but of course there are other ways to design it.
 I mention here two of them if someone want to try:

-1. Imagine that the requirements say that both driver actors (car drivers and parking inspector) use just one web UI to access the application.
+1. Imagine that the requirements say that both driver actors (car drivers and parking inspectors) use just one web UI to access the application.
 Here the trick is to consider those actors as roles that a person can play.
 We would just have one actor (the person) playing two roles (car driver and parking inspector).
 There would be two web UI adapters, one for each port.
 A middleware component would route the web UI request to one of the adapters, depending on the requested operation.
 In this case ports would have to check the role of the user who did the request.

 2. Having just one port instead of two.
 The port would be kind of a "use case bus".
 The hexagon would have use case handlers.
 This would be analog to a command bus, but instead of commands you would have use cases with a request and a response.
 This almost deserves an article on its own.
 Maybe the next one after this series.